See the results of our 2022 Personal Finance Study!

 How to avoid it

 To file on your own, you need a familiarity with taxes.
 Until you feel comfortable handling your taxes solo, outsource your return to a professional.
 Want to compromise?
-Use the IRS Free File online tool or one of the free IRS-approved tax filing services to handle it yourself.
+Use the IRS Free File online tool or one of the following free IRS-approved tax filing services to handle it yourself.
+Note that you may have to meet income eligibility requirements to use the free version of these services:

 First-time filers, make sure you do it right.
 Avoid these common tax mistakes — whether you rely on professional assistance or do it yourself.